Jsparrow/jsparrow.github.io/docs/rules/use-offset-based-string-methods.md

 ## Description

 This rule avoids creating intermediate String instancess by making use of overloaded offset based methods in the String API.
-For example, if `substring(beginIndex)` is followed by `indexOf(aString)`, the substring invocation is eliminated and `indexOf(aString, beginIndex)` is used instead.
+For example, if [`substring(beginIndex)`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#substring-int-) is followed by [`indexOf(aString)`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#indexOf-java.lang.String-), the substring invocation is eliminated and [`indexOf(aString, beginIndex)`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#indexOf-java.lang.String-int-) is used instead.

 ## Benefits

-Prevents excessive creation of String instances due to invocations of `String.substring(beginIndex)`.
+Reduces the number of String objects whose sole purpose is to indicate an offset.

 ## Code Changes